ATTENDANCE POLICY/ABSENCE PROCEDURES [Board Policy 501.2 (8) – (15)]

 - Approved school activity.

 - School work missed due to any absence must be completed to the satisfaction of each teacher whose class or classes were missed.
 It is the student’s responsibility to arrange for this make-up work, and these arrangements must be made in a way that does not interfere with normal classroom activities.

-- At the discretion of the teacher students may lose all credit for homework, tests or quizzes assigned/due during unexcused absences or class cuts.
+- Students will lose all credit for homework, tests or quizzes assigned/due during unexcused absences or class cuts.

 - All school work missed due to excused absences must be made up within twice the number of school days missed to the satisfaction of the individual teacher(s) involved.